jgough/opensearch-curator/docs/examples.rst

 ========

-Each of these examples presupposes that the requisite modules have been imported and an instance of the Elasticsearch client object has been created:
+Each of these examples presupposes that the requisite modules have been imported and an instance of the OpenSearch client object has been created:

 ::

-    import elasticsearch
+    import opensearchpy
     import curator

-    client = elasticsearch.Elasticsearch()
+    client = opensearchpy.OpenSearch()

 Filter indices by prefix
 ++++++++++++++++++++++++